Iren-b/mogo/README.md

-# This site was created based on the lessons from https://brainscloud.ru and published at https://iren-b.github.io/mogo/
+# This site was created at https://iren-b.github.io/mogo/